 Reason #4: The team has no experience building an MMORPG, and were doomed to failure from the very beginning.

 That’s right.
 Most of the team has never designed an MMORPG before.
-In fact, most of us have never even worked on an actual title before.
-While the majority of the team are bringing their day-job expertise to the table (all of our coders are programmers in their day jobs, for example), we’ve absolutely never worked together as a team before, and with no track record behind us, there’s absolutely no way that we’ll ever be able to complete the game we’re working on.
+In fact, most of us have never even worked on an actual title before (with the exception of Robert, who works for Portalarium on Shroud of the Avatar).
+While the majority of the team are bringing their day-job expertise to the table, we’ve never launched a title, and with no track record behind us, there’s absolutely no way that we’ll ever be able to complete the game we’re working on.

 Doesn’t matter.
 We can’t be trusted.
 We’ve never done it before.
 It’s impossible.

 You are totally free to ignore those facts, or that we generated over 40,000,000 views on social media in 2015 alone, that we’ve grown to several thousand registered users between the website, forums, and newsletter, that we’ve pushed out over 300 newsletters and 300+ YouTube videos documenting our progress, as well as numerous Q&As and interviews for players like Theory Forge, Dungeon Crawler Network, and MMORPG.com.

 None of that matters because we are a bunch of newbies who will never be able to finish what we’ve started.

 It’s too complex, and we’re too far out of our depth.
 There’s absolutely no way that we would be able to learn through implementation, and build things up by the sweat of our collective brow.